TheElectronicMusicProject/simple_audio_amplifier/README.md

 ## Notes for future redesign

-- Remove D1, D2 without comprimising the input voltage tolerated.
-This will avoid signal distortion.

-- Make C1, C2, C5, C7 an unique capacitor of an actual capacitance of 250 µF.

 - Remove the circuitry to drive the D3 LED, put a LED driver instead (like the CL520N3-G).

-- Check the values of C11, R3, RV3 (not tested). (*)

-- Replace S1 with a cheaper switch.

 - Make the input compatible with stereo audio format too, adding a stereo to mono converter (summing OPAMP with double voltage).